swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 In the above code, `x` is implicitly `nonisolated` within the module.
 Under this proposal, `nonisolated` is inferred for within the module access of `Sendable` properties of a global-actor-isolated value type.
 This is data-race safe because the property belongs to a value type, meaning it will be copied every time it crosses an isolation boundary.

-The programmer can still choose to mark the property `nonisolated` to allow synchronous access from outside the module.
-Requiring asynchronous access from outside the module preserves the ability for library authors to change a stored property to a computed property without breaking clients, and the library author may explicitly write `nonisolated` to opt-into synchronous access as part of the API contract.
+The programmer can still choose to explicitly mark a stored property `nonisolated` to allow synchronous access from outside the module.
+It is not necessary to use `nonisolated(unsafe)` if the property has `Sendable` type and the property is of a value type.
+Once added, `nonisolated` cannot later be removed without potentially breaking clients.
+The programmer can still convert the property to a computed property, but it has to be a `nonisolated` computed property.

 ### `@Sendable` inference for global-actor-isolated functions and closures